 Springtime Bug Off Garlic Chewables for Dogs is a safe, natural, flea and tick repellent.
-Liver flavored Bug Off Garlic Chewable tablets are convenient and easy-to-give.
-Provides a 24-hour shield against fleas, ticks, flies, mosquitoes, etc.
+Liver-flavored Bug Off Garlic Chewable tablets are convenient and easy-to-give.
+These garlic pills for fleas provide a 24-hour shield against fleas, ticks, flies, mosquitoes, and more.

 - Product Highlights

 Bug Off Garlic Supplements for Dogs Product Summary